 When she was 12, Emma visited a cousin at RAF Chivenor who worked on search and rescue helicopters.
-Inspired by what she saw, she put all her efforts into becoming an
+Inspired by what she saw, she put all her efforts into becoming an aircraft technician.

 The secret of her success is that she enjoys what she does and is very methodical.
 “Everything has a list.
-I like working to regulations and procedures from start to finish and seeing the end product.
+I like working to regulations and procedures from start to finish and seeing the end-product.
 It’s really rewarding”.